 What does listing the car “As Is” really mean?

-The question on how to sell a car in Ontario may seem like a daunting task.
-But with a little bit of research and preparation, it can be the more lucrative option to selling your vehicle.
+The question of how to sell a car in Ontario may seem daunting.
+But with some research and preparation, selling your vehicle can be a more lucrative option.
 Still have unanswered questions?
 Contact your isure broker for more information surrounding selling your car and how your car insurance rates will be affected.